Bossiskeyboard/backplate-bakeneko60/README.md

 Inspired by JoeCastr bakeneko which was taken down by himself

 You can contact these people to manufacture the keyboard: https://www.instagram.com/gaojie.manufacturing.alva/, https://www.instagram.com/nash.prototype/ and https://www.instagram.com/wu.zamol/

+if you are in the USA i suggest Rikkachet#2267 on discord